 - Contributors are requested to read and adhere to the style guide for contributors, an electronic copy of which can be downloaded.

 - The Contributors should understand that the decision of the Editor regarding publication will be final.

 - All write-ups should be submitted electronically, in Microsoft Word.
 Write-ups must be submitted in English.

-- Each contributor should provide a 2-5 liner bio, a profile photo or headshot (not passport photo) of 400 x 400 pixels (high resolution), and personal twitter handle (or other social media profile).
+- Each contributor should provide a 2-5 liner bio, a profile photo or headshot (not passport photo) of 400 x 400 pixels (high resolution), and personal twitter hand (or other social media profile).